ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

     }

 The default *manager* script begins with several using directives (i.e., namespace imports).
-These imports make the types defined in those namespaces directly available in the script, so you can refer to them with short names instead of writing their full namespace paths every time.
+These imports make the types defined in those namespaces directly available in this script.
+Now, you can refer to them with short names instead of writing their full namespace paths every time.
 Subsequently, the script declares the namespace `Models`, which is the standard namespace for all APSIM *manager* scripts.
 In a nutshell, any *manager* script that we are creating in the form of user-written C# classes is dynamically compiled at runtime.
 For this to work, APSIM expects all classes of *manager* scripts to:

-- be defined within the `Models` namespace,
+- Be defined within the `Models` namespace
-- inherit from the base class `Model`, and
+- Inherit from the base class `Model`
-- be decorated with the *[Serializable]* attribute.
+- Be decorated with the *[Serializable]* attribute

 In C#, *[Serializable]* is an attribute of a class.
 As you know, *APSIMX files* are written in JSON, while APSIM is written in C#.
 When APSIM loads your *APSIMX file*, it deserializes the JSON code into C# objects.